Using the Conversational Automation Interactions license

 License overview

-This license counts every time a person uses the Conversational Automation interface as a billable unit.
-These units are taken from the interaction bundle you bought beforehand.
-This license give you flexible, usage-based access to conversational automation features, letting organizations increase automation based on how much they actually use it.
+This license counts each time someone interacts with the Conversational Automation interface as a billable unit.
+These units are deducted from the interaction bundle you purchased earlier.
+This license provides flexible, usage-based access to conversational automation features, allowing organizations to monitor how much they actually use it.

 Benefits of using Conversational Automation Interactions

-- Pay-as-you-grow licensing based on real user engagement
+- Licensing is based on actual user engagement

-- Perfect for expanding automation to thousands of users without worrying about bot limits
+- Ideal for expanding automation to thousands of users without worrying about bot limits

 Prerequisites